aws-samples/aws-appsync-presence-api/README.md

 Use either `npm run deploy` or `cdk deploy` to deploy the infrastructure in your account.
 The second command assumes you have built the typescript files before running it.

+## Lambda functions
+The source code of the Lambda functions is stored in subfolders of the `src` folder.
+The functions are written in plain Javascript instead of Typescript for simplicity: using Typescript would require an additional build step for the assets.
+The `src` folder also contains a `layer` subfolder with the common modules used by most of the functions to access the Redis cluster.
+The `on_disconnect` function includes its own node modules as it's the only one accessing the AppSync api.

 ## Tests
 There are some tests available in the `/test` subfolder, mostly given out as example.
 They are not intented for full coverage of the code.
 They are build using the [Jest](https://jestjs.io/en/) framework.
 This subfolder also contains a `mock` to gather simple mocking implementations of some AWS services (such as AppSync) used for unit tests.
 The three type of tests are:
 - **stack**: test the stack output from the CDK commands.